-ley, the 1962 program was even more successful this year than in any previous year.
+In the estimation of SBM Surveys Officer Jim Zayshley, the 1962 program was even more successful this year than in any previous year.
 The surveys were better organized, he said, and the response of the public was greater.

-Mr. Zayshley also said that an all-time record was set this month at the University of Manitoba's Fort Garry npus, when a total of 1,053 tuberculin tests were 1 lministered to the students 1 uring a single day.
+Mr. Zayshley also said that an all-time record was set this month at the University of Manitoba's Fort Garry pus, when a total of ...,053 tuberculin tests were lministered to the students during a single day.